Zarel/telepic/README.md

 (I endorse all these tech choices except MySQL, which I'm only using because Dreamhost doesn't let me use Postgres on a shared account.
 Feel free to tweet at them to complain!)

+Works fine even without a database - you'll be unable to log in or save past games, but the game itself is playable.

 Starting
 --------